-I started Scala because I believe that restoring liberal arts education, grounded in beauty and wisdom, is crucial to renewing our culture.
+I started Scala because I believe that restoring a classical liberal arts education, founded on beauty and wisdom, is crucial to renewing American culture.

 Scala proposes a classical model of liberal arts education, a millennia-old vision in which education takes place in a community that is grounded in friendship and open to beauty and transcendent truth.

-Scala is counteracting colleges’ neglect of the liberal arts by teaching and empowering key agents of cultural renewal: teachers, professors, educational entrepreneurs and culture creators.
-Every person who participates in Scala programming can go on to affect hundreds or thousands more.
+Scala counteracts these trends by empowering key agents of cultural renewal: teachers, professors, educational entrepreneurs and culture creators.
+Every person who participates in Scala programming can go on to affect a hundred others.

 - Education begins with beauty.
 Education should encompass the aesthetic dimension of the human person, and develop our capacity for poetic knowledge.
-As Socrates argues in Plato’s Symposium, beauty inspires us with admiration and makes us want to achieve wisdom.
-Like a spark, it ignites a passion for true learning.
+Beauty inspires us with admiration and makes us want to achieve wisdom.
+Like a spark, beauty ignites a passion for true learning.
 Beauty purifies us of anger and resentment.

-- Education can show students how to integrate many disciplines.
-The human mind grows by being exposed to different forms of learning, including the natural sciences, philosophy, social sciences, literature, music, grammar, rhetoric, and logic.
-All fields of knowledge ultimately lead to a unified truth.
+- Education shows students how to integrate many disciplines.
+The human mind grows by being exposed to different forms of learning, including the natural sciences, philosophy, social sciences, literature, music, art, grammar, rhetoric, and logic.
+All fields of knowledge—including the fine arts—ultimately lead to a unified truth.

-- Education can enrich lasting friendships.
-Friendship and hospitality are central to building communities of learners who know how to listen to each other and learn from each other.
+- Education enriches lasting friendships.
+Friendship and hospitality are central to building communities of learners who listen and learn from each other.

-- And you can make a difference.
-Help renew our culture by supporting Scala today
+- Help renew our culture by donating to Scala today

 Executive Director, Scala Foundation